Meet the School of Economics

 What facilities do you offer?

-“The University provides its students with leading facilities, including our recently renovated Library and Learning Centre and a range of computer labs across campus.
+“The University provides its students with leading facilities, including our modern Library and Learning Centre and a range of computer labs across campus.
+If you are into sport, the state-of-the-art Surrey Sport Park is located at the University’s Manor Park campus, a ten-minute walk from the School.

 Can you tell me more about the other academics?

-“Masters students will be able to build strong relationships with their designated supervisors, while working towards their dissertations over the second part of year.
-Our supervisors also offer support in the form of reference letters for future job opportunities and will do so for many years to come.
+“Masters students will be able to build strong relationships with their designated supervisors, while working towards their dissertations over the second part of the year.
+Our supervisors also offer other ongoing support, e.g., writing reference letters to advocate our students applying for jobs.

 “The student experience at the School of Economics is vital to the success of our courses and you’ll be encouraged to express yourself and develop to your full potential.
 We encourage a dialogue between our staff and students, listening to your input and using it to help shape the way our courses are run.
-Our academic staff teach with a hands-on approach and the School will support you throughout your learning, both during and outside of lectures.”
+All students are enrolled in a channel on Teams with the Programme Director and the Head of School having direct access to them for anything that they wish to share.
+Our academic staff facilitate learning with a hands-on approach and the School will support you throughout your learning, both during and outside of lectures.”

 What are the employability prospects?

-“Surrey has great reputation for teaching that is relevant to the industry and we are well-known for our hands-on teaching.
+“Surrey has a well-deserved reputation for developing students with the necessary attributes for pursuing successful careers.
 We ensure everything you learn on our economics courses is topical, relevant and has practical implications.
-World-renowned economists bring their research and expertise to lectures, teaching on subjects they’re passionate about and providing you with the chance to link economic theory to current and relevant examples.
+World-renowned economists bring their research and expertise to lectures, teaching on subjects they’re passionate about and providing you with the chance to link economic theory to the world.

 “Graduates of our economics courses are highly successful in securing quality jobs and have gone on to work with well-known employers, such as: